couchbase/cbft/DESIGN.md

 We're still essentially running just a cbft "cluster" of a single cbft node, even though there are multiple KV nodes with VBuckets moving all around the place.
-The simplification here is that cbft doesn't look much different from any other "external" application that's a user of DCP.
+The simplification here is that cbft doesn't look much different from any other "external" application that happens to be using DCP.

-One issue: as soon as the second node was added (cb-01), the IP address of cb-00 might change (if not already explicitly specified on cb-00's initialization web UI/REST screens), as this late-bound IP address discovery is an ns-server feature.
+One issue: as soon as the second node was added (cb-01), the IP address of cb-00 might change (if not already explicitly specified on cb-00's initialization web UI/REST screens).
+This is because ns-server has a feature that supports late-bound IP-address discovery, where IP-addresses can be assigned once the 2nd node appears in a couchbase cluster.

 ## Handling IP address changes

-At this point, the metadata stored in the Cfg includes the -bindHttp command-line parameter, where cbft uses that bindHttp ADDR:PORT to identify nodes and to implement scatter/gather queries.
+At this point, the metadata stored in the Cfg includes the -bindHttp ADDR:PORT command-line parameter value.  cbft uses that bindHttp ADDR:PORT to as both a unique node identifier and also to implement scatter/gather queries.

-A simple proposal is when ns-server discovers it must change the IP address of a node (such as when cb-01 is added to the "cluster" of cb-00), then ns-server must run some additional work...
+A simple proposal is when ns-server discovers it must change the IP address of a node (such as when cb-01 is added to the "cluster" of cb-00), then ns-server must run some additional (proposed) work...

 * ns-server stops cbft's MGP (Managed, Global Planner).
 * ns-server stops cbft.
-* ns-server invokes a synchronous cmd-line tool/program (to be specified) that atomically rewrites the bindHttp ADDR:PORT's (e.g., from 0.0.0.0:9110 to cb-00:9110).
+* ns-server invokes a (proposed) synchronous cmd-line tool/program (to be specified) that atomically rewrites the bindHttp ADDR:PORT's in the Cfg (e.g., from 0.0.0.0:9110 to cb-00:9110).
 * ns-server restarts cbft with the new -bindHttp ADDR:PORT (cb-00:9110).
 * ns-server restarts cbft's MGP.